RepreZen/OpenAPI-Essentials-Workshop/README.md

-# OpenAPI Workshop Content
+# OpenAPI Essentials Workshop Exercises

-This project has content for the following OpenAPI Workshop at the 2018 APIStrat.
+This project has exercises and solutions for the  OpenAPI Essentials Workshop.

 Source files are in OpenAPI 3.0 format.